Writing

 They were indeed finished, except the artful ears had not yet been added and he was hammering to fix them.

 In this way you could live out your life.
 Your daughter Eidothea will take care of you while you receive visitors and cultivate your position as an immortal who knows the sea in all its depths and who can magically change into every phenomenon on earth or in heaven.
 You can even tell those visitors which of the gods it is that prevents them from reaching their home.
-And, of course, you will be able to solve every riddle that they put to you.
+See the Proteus episode starting at Od 4.354 for a nice and humorous tableau of an old aoidos, his daughter and his pupils.

 Instructions